Daffodil Cake

 Instructions

-• Preheat oven to 375° set the baking rack to the lowest position in your oven.
+• Preheat oven to 375° and set the baking rack to the lowest position in your oven.

-• Get a tube pan or angel food cake pan 10X4 inches, and a funnel or someway to invert the pan after the cake is baked.
-It is easiest to size it up now to make sure it will work.
+• Get a 10×4 inch tube pan or angel food cake pan and a funnel or some way to invert the pan after the cake is baked.

-• In a small mixing bowl beat the egg yolks on high until very thick and light yellow color.
+• In a small mixing bowl, beat the egg yolks on high until very thick and light yellow in color.
 Set aside.

-• In a large mixing bowl beat the egg whites on medium – high adding the cream of tartar and salt until it is just foamy.
+• In a large mixing bowl beat the egg whites, cream of tartare and salt on medium-high until just foamy.

-• Turn the mixer to high speed, beat in the 3/4 cup of sugar adding it 2 tablespoons at a time until the meringue holds stiff peaks.
+• Turn the mixer to high speed and beat in the 3/4 cup of sugar, adding it 2 tablespoons at a time until the meringue holds stiff peaks.

 • Gently fold the vanilla and almond extract into the whipped egg whites.

-• Sprinkle the flour/sugar mixture 1/4 at a time over the beaten egg whites folding in gently until the flour/sugar mixture disappears and it is combined.
+• Sprinkle the flour/sugar mixture 1/4 at a time into the beaten egg whites, folding in gently until well combined.

 • Pour half of the egg white mixture into a medium bowl.